Chani (character): In adaptations

 Barbora Kodetová plays Chani in the John Harrison miniseries Frank Herbert's Dune (2000) and its sequel Frank Herbert's Children of Dune (2003).
 Emmet Asher-Perrin of Tor.com wrote that "Kodetová is divine as Chani in both her sensitivity and fierceness".

 Zendaya portrays Chani in the 2021 Denis Villeneuve film Dune and its 2024 sequel, Dune: Part Two.
 Zendaya's portrayal of Chani, along with Timothée Chalamet's Paul, were added to Fortnite Battle Royale in October 2021.
-Villeneuve's depiction of Chani is relatively different from her portrayal in the books: where Herbert wrote her as fiercely loyal to Paul and his cause, in the film Chani is shown to grow increasingly alarmed at Paul's rise in power and doubtful of his proclaimed love for her.
+Villeneuve's depiction of Chani diverges from her portrayal in the books: where Herbert wrote her as fiercely loyal to Paul and his cause, in the film Chani is shown to grow increasingly alarmed at Paul's rise in power and doubtful of his proclaimed love for her.
 When he pledges to marry Princess Irulan and gains the Emperor's power, Chani refuses to bow to him and departs on a sandworm.
 Villeneuve notes that Dune Messiah was written partly to make clear Herbert's intention that Paul was an anti-hero, with Chani's depiction in the film serving as set-up for Villeneuve's planned Dune Messiah adaptation.
 Zendaya is confirmed to reprise the role in the upcoming sequel film, Dune: Part Three (2026), which will adapt Dune Messiah.